bitwes/Gut/README.md

 From the menu choose Scene->Project Settings, click the plugins tab and activate Gut.

-The next few steps are the suggestion configuration.
+The next few steps cover the suggested configuration.
 Feel free to deviate where you see fit.

 0. Create directories to store your tests and test related code
   * `res://test`